 Simple preprocessing#

-This guide introduces a selection of tools to preprocess the street network and eliminate unwanted gaps in the network and fix its topology.
+This guide introduces a selection of tools to preprocess the street network, eliminate unwanted gaps, and fix its topology.

 import geopandas as gpd